karthik101/30loops-user-docs/30loops-user-docs/client.rst

     thirty logbook <uuid>

-Shows the logbook of an action, for example a deploy.
-The output is valid JSON.
+Shows the logbook of an action, for example a deploy..
+You see the uuid in qhen you queue the action with client, or in the ``Location`` header of the HTTP response, when talking to the API directly.

 **Example:**

 ::
     thirty logbook e6418181-5b3f-483b-a1c5-c88a55f0550a

+**Required Arguments:**

+``<uuid>``
+  The UUID of the logbook.